 Telephone sales have far outweighed the demand of other consumer electronic sales.
-Of these goods, mobile phones generated the highest sales with over 11 billion U.S. dollars and outsold landline devices by a wide margin.
-At the same time, led by the rising trends of digitization and streaming, TV sets have produced an exuberant amount of revenue for TV, radio, and multimedia sales – vastly surpassing digital cameras, speakers and headphones.
+In 2020, telephones generated the highest sales, with over 6.7 billion U.S. dollars.
+When it comes to smartphones, Samsung had the highest market share in Mexico, totaling nearly 35 percent.
+However, the most popular smartphone in June 2021 was Huawei P30 lite.
+Led by the rising trends of digitization and streaming, TV sets, radios and multimedia devices followed in sales revenue, with TV sets recording an exuberant revenue - vastly surpassing digital cameras, speakers and headphones.
 Computer sales, both laptop and desktop, also belonged to the top products in the category.

 Given the omnipresence of cellular phones in expediting daily life activities, it is no surprise that mobile devices play a fundamental role in the growth of the Mexican consumer electronic market.
-Smartphones were the main device used to access video content, for news consumption, and music streaming, among others.
+Smartphones were the primary device used to access the internet in 2021, and also raked first when it came to music streaming.
 However, despite their unyielding demand, foreign electronic brands have far outcompeted the local products in the Mexican market.
-Consumers have shown to prefer brands such as TCL (Chinese) and Samsung (South Korean) over leading Mexican producer, Lanix.
+Consumers have shown to prefer brands such as Huawei, Samsung, Apple or Motorola over leading Mexican producer, Lanix.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 37 most important statistics relating to "Consumer electronics industry in Mexico".